-To use the Database, simply select the club type (irons and wedges, hybrids, or fairway woods) and enter the appropriate search criteria in the manufacturer, product name and/or club markings fields.
 Once you have located the club model, expand at least one of the "View Markings" fields to ensure that the markings on your clubs match the markings displayed.
 There may be subtle differences in the markings differentiating two versions of the same model of a club (e.g., a pre-2010 and new version of the same model), or indicating two different models.
 For example, one version of a model may include a hosel marking indicating compliance with the Condition, while the original version may not include the hosel marking.
 Please note that these differences vary from manufacturer to manufacturer.
 As a result, if all markings of the clubhead shown in the Database do not match exactly the markings on the club in question, it may be a different model or version and you should consult the USGA for further assistance.

 Reading The Search Result

 1. The search result provides the club's or model’s conformance status with the groove and punch mark specifications in effect prior to Jan.
 1, 2010 (Yes or No), as well as an indication of whether the club meets the Rules of Golf effective from Jan.
 1, 2010 (Yes, No or ATR).

 2. A 2010 status of "Yes" or "No" indicates that, based on the samples submitted, there was sufficient information available to provide a definitive answer regarding the status of the club or set of clubs relative to the Condition.
 A player with an iron model that lists only one or two clubs within the set as meeting the 2010 Groove Rules should not assume that the set conforms – as a result, further verification is necessary.